1965

 DOOR LATCHES

 1969 through 1971 USA models had different door latches and striker plates than the Euro models.
 These changes were to help prevent the doors from popping open during an accident (they were called anti-burst latches).
-Specifically, the striker plate had an extra layer of metal that would prevent the door latch from disengaging from the striker plate if the pillar moved away from the door in an accident.
+Specifically, the striker plate of latches on USA cars had an extra layer of metal that would prevent the door latch from disengaging from the striker plate if the pillar moved away from the door in an accident.
+This change was driven by Federal Motor Vehicle Safety Standard No. 206, "Door Locks and Door Retention Components."
+FMVSS No. 206 drew its technical content from an SAE recommended practice document; J839.

 A second door latch change occurred on 1969 through 1971 cars.
 The front doors received a little black knob on the aft edge of the door that could be used to lock the front doors from the inside.
-We believe that this was required by US regulations.
-See photo.
+We believe that this was also required by US regulations.
+See photos.

 The parts book suggests that these unique door latches were on some 1968 USA models as well, but we believe that the parts book is in error and they were only used on 1969 to 1971 USA cars.